jmabuin/matrix-market-suite/README.md

 ## 5.1.
 Create a dense symmetrix matrix
 In this example a dense symmetrix matrix of dimensions 10x10 is created.

-	./MM-Suite CreateDenseMatrixSymmetric 10 10 Matrix-Example-10x10.mtx 87
+	./MM-Suite CreateDenseMatrix -o Matrix-Example-10x10.mtx -s 10 10  87

 Where:
+* *-o Matrix-Example-10x10.mtx* Is the option and the file name of the result matrix.
+* *-s Indicates that we want to create a symmetric matrix.
 * *10* Is the number of rows.
 * *10* Is the number of cols.
-* *Matrix-Example-10x10.mtx* Is the file name of the result matrix.
 * *87* Is the seed used to fill the matrix.

 The result is: